 Bio

-Kerrigan is a music therapy intern at Voices Together Music Therapy in Chapel Hill, North Carolina.
+Kerrigan is a music therapist and musician in Greensboro, North Carolina.
 Her education includes 4 years of chamber music training at the Fine Arts Center of Greenville and a Music Therapy Major and Psychology Minor at Converse University in Spartanburg, SC.
 Here, she studied viola, guitar, and piano, participated in clinical music therapy practica, and was the principal violist of Converse Symphony Orchestra.
 She was also a recipient of the Presser Scholar Award and Pi Kappa Lambda Award during her time at Converse.
+Since finishing her internship at Voices Together Music Therapy, she has joined the team as a music therapist and is currently pursuing her board certification.

 Music Therapy Philosophy

 My clinical approach is client centered and strengths based.
-This entails being attentive, empathetic, understanding, and meeting the client where they are, while still recognizing their strengths and areas of need.
-The way I conceptualize clinical work may change as I adapt to each client and setting I am in, though my values have a more consistent impact on my philosophy, no matter where I go.
-Effectiveness, service, and empathy stand as my core values when it comes to clinical work.
-These principles offer guidance in every decision I make, in and out of sessions.
-I want my clients to feel safe, heard, challenged, and empowered in music therapy.
+This entails being attentive, empathetic, understanding, and meeting clients where they are, while still recognizing their strengths and areas of need.
+My conceptualization of my work changes as I adapt to each client and setting I am in.
+But, no matter where I am, I strive to embody my core values: effectiveness, service, and empathy.
+These principles offer guidance in every decision I make in and out of sessions.
+My purpose is to create an environment where my clients feel safe, heard, challenged, and empowered in music therapy.